 - brain tissue alteration (for example, Alzheimer's disease)

 Some children who develop epilepsy may outgrow the condition in a few years.
 However, many children prevent seizures by taking regular medication.
-Approximately 70 to 80% of children can have their condition controlled completely.
-If your child has seizures that still occur sporadically with medication, discuss their situation with the school staff so your child can safely continue to do most classroom activities.
+Approximately 70% to 80% of children can control their condition completely with medicine.
+If your child has seizures that still occur sporadically with medication, discuss their situation with your school staff so your child can safely continue to do most classroom activities.

 Images from the CT or MRI scans are useful because they help the physician identify certain causes of seizures such as tumors or blood clots or they may suggest other causes responsible for the seizures.
 These tests are considered essential by most physicians to help plan how to treat the individual patient.